 - Express makes debugging more convenient by offering a debugging technique to figure out the precise parts of a web app containing bugs.

 - Express comes with several template engines such as EJS, Jade, Pug, etc., to help you design HTML pages easily.

 - It provides a middleware system and several HTTP methods that can be used to build Node.JS apps and APIs quickly.

 - The framework can be used for creating multi-page, single-page, and hybrid web applications.

 Frameworks have become an essential part of web development, as the standards of web applications are always rising, so does the complexity of the technology needed.
 Hence, using frameworks endorsed by thousands of developers worldwide is an excellent way to develop rich and interactive web applications.
 The number of Web Frameworks has grown tremendously in recent years and therefore choosing the right framework that suits the nature of your project is essential.

 Listed above are the 10 best web development frameworks to help you create a stunning online presence for your business, so you can pick the one most suitable for your application.
 Using these popular frameworks to develop websites can significantly speed up your development process.
 Choose a framework and start with it – it’ll give you a better picture of how to go about things, and you’ll find many similarities between frameworks.
 Remember, to continue to grow, big companies always migrate and adopt new technologies.
 Therefore, their evolution can never come to a halt.

-Q: Which web development framework is most used?
+Q.1: Which Web development framework is most used?

-Sol: Among the most commonly used web frameworks worldwide include React, Angular, Vue JS, etc., for the front end web development, while Ruby on Rails, Django, Laravel, etc., for the back end web development.
+Ans: Among the most commonly used web frameworks worldwide include React, Angular, Vue JS, etc., for front-end web development, while Ruby on Rails, Django, Laravel, etc., for back-end web development.